camunda/camunda-docs-manual/content/reference/rest/filter/get.md

 ---

-Retrieves a single filter according to the `Filter` interface in the engine.
+Retrieves a single filter by id, according to the `Filter` interface in the engine.

 # Method